asgerjakobsen/TARGET-seq-plus-RNA/README.md

 ### BAM files

-STARsolo generates a single BAM file for the whole dataset.
+STARsolo generates a single BAM file for the whole dataset, where the cell barcode is provided in the read group `RG` tag.

 If separate BAM files are needed for single cells, the following command can be used:
 ```
 nohup python rnaseq_pipeline.py make split_bam &
 ```

+If mapping for Featurecounts, separate BAM files are already generated for each cell.

 ## Output